INDIANA LEADERSHIP ASSOCIATION, INC., BY-LAWS

 ARTICLE I – NAME

-The Purpose of this organization is to foster leadership development, based on the following:
+The purpose of this organization is to foster community leadership development.
+It is based on:

-- Leadership development should be based on local communities’ needs, in harmony with statewide concerns and issues.
+- Addressing local communities’ needs, in harmony with statewide concerns and issues.

 ARTICLE III – MEMBERSHIP

 The members of the Board of Directors shall serve and constitute the entire membership of the organization.

 Section 1 Duties and Powers.
 The complete authority to carry out the purpose, mission, and vision, as well as manage the organization, shall be vested in the Board of Directors.
 The Board of Directors shall have and exercise the usual powers of directors of a business corporation including the immediate governance and direction of the affairs of the organization.
 It shall make all rules and regulations, which it deems necessary or proper for the governance of the organization and for the due and orderly conduct of its affairs.

 Section 2 Number and Terms.
 The Board of Directors shall not have fewer than 8 Directors and not more than 15 Directors.
 Each Board Director shall be elected for a three-year term.
 Terms should be staggered, to the extent possible, so that 1/3 of the Board is rotated every three years to retain continuity.
 No more than three consecutive terms may be served.
 Unexpired terms do not count.
 After three terms a board member may not serve until a one year period has passed.
 The Past President shall serve as an ex-officio member (with vote) of the Board of Directors for the period he or she holds that office.